Here is a short list of common orthodontic problems and possible solutions.

-It is quite common patients to lose at least one separator during the process that prepares your mouth for braces.
-If spacer falls out, be sure to call our office as soon as possible!
+It is quite common for patients to lose at least one separator during the process that prepares your mouth for braces.
+If the spacer falls out, be sure to call our office as soon as possible!
 It is essential that we replace your missing separator immediately, to keep your orthodontic treatment on schedule.

 Sometimes the spacer can be put back in place by the patient or their parent.
 Try taking two pieces of dental floss and inserting them through the spacer.
 Pull on both pieces of floss to stretch the spacer, and then slide the spacer back and forth between the two teeth where it belongs.
 Once the bottom half of the spacer slips under the tight spot between the teeth, release and remove the floss and the spacer will fit back properly.